 The Bose QuietComfort Earbuds II come in three color variations: 'Triple Black' , 'Eclipse Grey' and 'Soapstone', as well as a 'Midnight Blue' color variation that has since been discontinued.
 We tested the 'Triple Black' variant; you can see our model's label here.
 If you come across another variant of these headphones, please let us know in the forums, and we'll update our review.

 The Bose QuietComfort Earbuds II are the next generation of the Bose QuietComfort Earbuds Truly Wireless.
-Their ANC blocks out significantly more ambient noise than their competitors like the Apple AirPods Pro (2nd generation) Truly Wireless, which are among the best noise cancelling earbuds we've tested, and it's on par with their successor, the Bose QuietComfort Ultra Earbuds.
+Their ANC blocks just as much ambient noise as their competitors, like the Apple AirPods Pro (2nd generation) Truly Wireless, which are among the best noise cancelling earbuds we've tested, and it's on par with their successor, the Bose QuietComfort Ultra Earbuds Truly Wireless.
 They're much more comfortable than their predecessor, thanks to the new design, which is less bulky and has ear tips and stability fins as separate attachments, allowing you to customize their fit.

 If you're looking for more recommendations, check out our picks for the best noise cancelling headphones and the best wireless Bluetooth earbuds.